A paved road to the top of Popova Šapka

-Popova Šapka is a high mountain pass at an elevation of 1.780m (5,840ft) above the sea level in the Republic of Macedonia.
+Popova Šapka is a high mountain pass at an elevation of 1.780m (5,840ft) above the sea level, located in the Republic of North Macedonia.
 It’s home of military base of the Macedonian Army & meteorological station.

-Popova Šapka is located in the Šar Mountains, a mountain range in the Balkans that extends from southern Kosovo and the northwest of the Republic of Macedonia to northeastern Albania.
-The road to reach the summit starts in Tetovo, a city in the northwestern part of Macedonia, built on the foothills of Šar Mountain and divided by the Pena River and it has a length of 18km.
+Set high in the Šar Mountains, a mountain range in the Balkans that extends from southern Kosovo and the northwest of the Republic of Macedonia to northeastern Albania, the road to the summit starts at Tetovo, a city in the northwestern part of Macedonia, built on the foothills of Šar Mountain and divided by the Pena River.
+It is 18km long.